Kzra/VHost-Classifier/README.md

 VHost-Classifier will sort viruses it could not assign a host to by the environment they were sequenced from.
 To do this it uses the IMG/VR database and inbuilt predictive rules.

+ When [benchmarked][3] on 1000 randomly selected viral taxonids on NCBI, the software had an overall accuracy of >95%.

 **Usage:**

 Clone the directory and run program from within cloned directory.